hashicorp/boundary-reference-architecture/deployment/aws/README.md

 # Boundary Deployment Example on AWS
-This directory contains two deployment examples for Boundary using Terraform.
-The `aws/aws/` directory contains an example AWS reference architecture codified in Terraform.
-The `aws/boundary/` directory contains an example Terraform configuration for Boundary using the [Boundary Terraform Provider](https://github.com/hashicorp/terraform-provider-boundary).
-This example will deploy 2 controllers, 1 worker, and 1 target.
+This directory contains an AWS deployment example for Boundary using Terraform.
+The `aws/aws/` directory contains an example AWS reference architecture codified in Terraform and will deploy infrastructure consisting of 2 controllers, 1 worker, and 1 target.
+The `aws/boundary/` directory contains an example Terraform configuration for setting up Boundary resources using the [Boundary Terraform Provider](https://github.com/hashicorp/terraform-provider-boundary).

 ## Requirements
 - Terraform 0.13